swmtr/grav-plugin-brevo/README.md

 When a Grav form is submitted with the `brevo` process action, the plugin calls the Brevo contacts API server-side to add the contact to the specified list(s) with any mapped attributes.

+## Demo
+See the bottom of the article - [Join the Waitlist](https://360swim.com/blog/warm-down-your-way-to-recovery)

 ## Requirements

 - Grav 1.7+